 FGM is recognized internationally as a human rights violation, constituting torture and an extreme form of discrimination against women and girls.
 The reasons underlying its practice are numerous and varied and ultimately serve to control women and girls’ sexuality.

-What is the history of FGM in the U.S.?
+What is the history of FGM in the United States?

 Equality Now was founded in 1992 to address the lack of attention FGM received from international human rights organizations and in 1996 launched a campaign in the U.S. against the detention of 17-year-old Fauziya Kassindja, who had escaped from Togo fleeing FGM and a forced marriage in 1994.
 In a landmark decision, Fauziya was granted asylum in the U.S. and her case helped establish FGM as a form of gender-based persecution on the basis of which women could receive asylum in the U.S.

 More recently, news articles have highlighted cases of girls born in the U.S. being subjected to FGM, sometimes while on vacation in their parents’ countries of origin, referred to as “vacation cutting.”

 How should we address FGM?